revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Log4J.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Both Threshold and LevelRangeFilter does the same thing.
-However threshold should be faster.
+However, threshold should be faster.
 Filters enable you to implement your own logic, and you can also link them together if required.
 If you need a basic threshold functionality, then **threshold** function will be enough.

 </blockquote>
 </details>